-While the determination of potential adverse and disproportionate effects from specific actions may initially be the assessment of the BLM, this assessment should not be assumed to be the position of specific, potentially affected communities of concern.
+While the BLM may identify potential adverse and disproportionate effects from specific actions this assessment should not be assumed to be the position of specific, potentially affected communities of concern.
 The BLM realizes that additional adverse impacts may be identified by local communities and Tribes as specific development locations and types are proposed.
-Therefore, identified communities of concern would be provided opportunities to identify any perceived adverse environmental impacts at the time of site-specific analysis during the APD stage.
-As a result, this discussion assesses only the effects for the issues identified by the BLM during scoping and public comment periods (see Sections 1.6 and 1.7).
-The BLM would continue to work with potentially affected communities of concern to identify and address additional EJ issues as they arise.
+Therefore, the BLM would provide opportunities for the communities of concern to identify any perceived adverse environmental impacts at the time of site-specific analysis during the APD stage.
+Therefore, this discussion assesses only the effects for the issues identified by the BLM during scoping and public comment periods (see Sections 1.6 and 1.7).
+The BLM, however, would continue to work with potentially affected communities of concern to identify and address additional EJ issues as development is proposed during the APD stage, and as they arise.